isso-comments/isso/docs/docs/configuration/server.rst

 	specify mail format to use, available options: plain, html, multipart.
 	Default: plain

-title_admin
+subject_admin
-	specify the title format of the notification email sent to the admin.
+	specify the subject format of the notification email sent to the admin.
   Default: `{title}`
   Available variables:
   `{title}`: The title of the isso thread.